 To enable the integration via GUI Client and Command-Line Client, we use Team Foundation Server SDK to communicate with Team Foundation Server.
-Team Foundation Server versions 2010 through 2018 are supported.
+Team Foundation Server and Azure DevOps Server versions 2010 through 2019 are supported.

 You can enable the integration between Collaborator and TFS for GUI Client or Command-Line Client